Data Processing and Security Terms (v2.0)

-These Terms reflect the parties’ agreement with respect to terms governing the processing of Customer Personal Data under the Google Cloud Platform License Agreement.
+These Terms reflect the parties’ agreement with respect to the terms governing the processing and security of Customer Data under the Agreement.

-- Alternative Transfer Solution means any solution, other than the Model Contract Clauses, that ensures an adequate level of protection of personal data in a third country in accordance with Article 45 or 46 of the GDPR (for example, the EU-U.S. Privacy Shield).
+- Alternative Transfer Solution means a solution, other than the Model Contract Clauses, that enables the lawful transfer of personal data to a third country in accordance with Article 45 or 46 of the GDPR (for example, the EU-U.S. Privacy Shield).

-- Customer Personal Data means the personal data that is contained within the Customer Data.
+- Customer Personal Data means the personal data contained within the Customer Data.